 Since its establishment in 2008, the Second Chance Act has funded more than 600 grants to state and local governments and nonprofit organizations, and more than a third of these grants have been awarded to counties.
 These investments in reentry programs have proven effective in helping individuals successfully reintegrate into their communities.
 Successful reintegration results in lower rates of recidivism, which improves public safety and provides significant savings to counties, who collectively spend $70 billion each year on criminal justice.

-As criminal justice reform efforts gather momentum in Congress and thousands of formerly incarcerated individuals return to their communities, the Second Chance Act should be prioritized in the annual appropriations process.
-Currently, the program is funded at $68 million under the FY 2017 omnibus spending bill, which expires on September 30, 2017.
+As Congress considers funding for a variety of federal programs and thousands of formerly incarcerated individuals return to their communities, the Second Chance Act should be prioritized in the annual appropriations process.
+Currently, the program is funded at $87.5 million under FY 2019 appropriations.

-- The Second Chance Act is currently authorized and funded at $68 million through the FY 2017 omnibus appropriations package, which remains in effect until September 30, 2017.
+The Second Chance Act is currently authorized and funded at $87.5 million under FY 2019 appropriations.
 Funding for the program should be increased to the FY 2010 level of $100 million in future appropriations bills.

 For further information, contact: Lindsey Holman at 202.942.4217 or email@example.com